-Temple football’s recruiting class has new coach Manny Diaz excited
+Temple football’s recruiting class stays intact as Manny Diaz makes first impact on Owls

 Simon Abedimungu 6-5, 221 DL Richard Montgomery High, Md.

-Kennique Bonner Steward 6-3, 215 QB William A. Hough, N.C.
+Kennique Bonner-Steward 6-3, 215 QB William A. Hough, N.C.

 Re’Mahn Davis 5-9, 222 RB Blair Academy N.J.